postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 [Auto-Flex](https://learning.postman.com/auto-flex-policy/) is a flexible billing feature available to Postman teams.
 With Auto-Flex enabled, your Team Admins can add users without having to pay in advance for more seats.
 Instead, you can use Auto-Flex to see the value of adding users to your Postman team, and opt to retain or remove them before being [billed](#billing-for-auto-flex).

 > Auto-Flex is automatically enabled for all Postman Basic and Professional plans purchased after April 8, 2021.
-Teams created before this date can opt in by enabling Auto-Flex via their [billing dashboard](http://go.postman.co/billing).
+Teams created before this date can opt in by enabling Auto-Flex on their [billing dashboard](http://go.postman.co/billing).
 All teams will have Auto-Flex automatically enabled when their plan first renews after July 1, 2021.

 #### Opting in to Auto-Flex